 There’s was drama and loss, BUT there’s also been excitement and A LOT of good music!

-Before offering our recommendations, we thought we’d reel off some pretty special musical occasions and themes from this year that stood out…
+Before offering our music round up and recommendations, we thought we’d reel off some pretty special musical occasions and themes from this year that stood out…

 Kanye West’s G.O.O.D Summer Album 2018 Series: